EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 (2 *t* - 1) $∑_{i = 0}^h (2 t)^i$\
 = $(2 t)^{h + 1}$ - 1.

+#### 18.1-5

+> Describe the data structure that would result if each black node in a red-black tree were to absorb its red children,
+> incorporating their children with its own.

+A B-tree with minimum degree 2.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: